droycho/bandTracker/README.md

 ## Description

 _This is a basic Java based web application that is designed mainly for demonstration of understanding of advanced SQL database concepts.
 The main focus of this application is to utilize a "join-table" to link two classes with eachother to allow interaction between data from the database.
-This application will allow a user to create venue objects that will contain a taitle fo the venue and its address.
-2._
+This application will allow a user to create venue objects that will contain a title for the venue and its address.
+Users can also create band objects that will contain a name and description for the band.
+The bands and venues are linked through a join table in the database.
+Users can see what bands have played at a certain venue or what venues a band has played in. _

 ## Setup/Installation Requirements

 * Clone this repository to your desktop, or desired directory.
+* In the command line, enter: `$ postgres`, or install and run the postgress application here :http://postgresapp.com/.
+* Open another terminal window or tab once postgres is running and run psql with the following: `$ psql`.
+* In psql, create the following database: `CREATE DATABASE band_tracker;`
+* Either quit psql with `\q` or open another terminal window or tab and enter the following: `$ psql band_tracker < band_tracker.sql`.
+*
 * Open your terminal/command line and navigate to the directory that the clone was saved in(desktop or what ever directory you chose).
 * Once you are in the parent direntory (should be WordPuzzle), enter `$ gradle run`.
 * Once gradle runs from the terminal/command line, open a new tab/window in your desired web browser.
 * Enter the following in address bar: localhost:4567
-* Try it out!
-* You will need to either navigate back to localhost:4567 to play again, or use the back button and refresh.

 ## Support and contact details